Aashu1308/SIH-Prediction-Model/README.md

 Parameters used for estimation: Source and Target coordinates (Latitude + Longitude), Weight and Loading Meters

 Flask App present for API calls.
-To be used at 127.0.0.1:5000, inside ExpressJS
+To be used at 127.0.0.1:5001, inside ExpressJS

+POST request should contain: Weight, Origin City and Destination City